Help Me Hold On

 "Help Me Hold On" is a song by American country music artist Travis Tritt.
 It was released in February 1990 as the second single from his debut album Country Club.
 It reached number 1 in both the United States and Canada, thus becoming Travis Tritt's first number-one hit.
 The song was written by Tritt and Pat Terry.

 Content

 "Help Me Hold On" is a ballad telling of a failing relationship.
 In it, the male narrator asks his significant other not to abandon him, by confessing his mistakes.

 Commercial performance

 The song reached number one on the Billboard Hot Country Songs chart.
 It has also sold 167,000 digital copies since it became available for download.

 Music video

 The music video was directed by Greg Crutcher.
-It begins and ends with an episode of The Dick Van Dyke Show playing on the television set.
+It begins and ends with old black and white footage playing on the TV set.

 Personnel

 The following musicians play on this track: